Search

 How are asset allocation & diversification different?

-Asset allocation and diversification are both investment strategies, but the key difference is that asset allocation is the percentage of stocks, bonds and cash you invest in while diversification is about spreading your investments among the asset classes.
+Asset allocation and diversification are both investment strategies, but the key difference is that asset allocation is the percentage of stocks, bonds and cash you invest in while diversification is about spreading your investments among the asset classes within your investment portfolio.

 While asset allocation and diversification can help reduce market risk, they do not eliminate it.
 Diversification does not assure a profit or protect against loss in a declining market.
 That's why many investors choose to work with a financial advisor they trust who can guide them to make better decisions with considerations based on their investment goals, time horizon and risk tolerance.

-Dollar cost averaging is systematic investing of equal amounts at regular intervals, whether the market is up or down.
-Think about it as starting small and being consistent over time.
-Dollar cost averaging is a tried-and-true method for investing that helps reduce the impact that normal volatility can have on your investments.
+Dollar-cost averaging involves investing equal amounts of money in one thing at regular intervals, whether the market is up or down.
+It can help you start small and build consistently over time as it's an approach that can help reduce the impact of everyday volatility on your investments.

-Dollar cost averaging doesn’t guarantee you’ll make a profit or prevent a loss, but it can help you remove some of the guesswork out of your investing decisions.
-It also might reduce the stress you may feel about investing.
+Dollar-cost averaging doesn't guarantee you'll make a profit, but it can remove some of the guesswork and stress of making investing decisions.

 But that's only if you can handle the risk.
 And age isn't necessarily a factor in your ability to stomach market volatility.
 If you know you might worry during normal volatility, factor that in when choosing investments.

 Since risk is part of investing, it's important to understand your tolerance for it.
-The good news is that investments offer a spectrum of risk levels, which allows you to make choices that best match your ability to stomach the risk.
+The good news is that investments offer a spectrum of risk levels, which allows you to make choices that best match your comfort zone.

 What's your investing style?

-It may help you feel less intimidated about investing if you know that other people have the same questions that you do.
-Take a look and see answers that might inspire you to invest.
+It may help you feel less intimidated about investing if you know that other people have the same questions as you.
+Here are some of the top questions people ask when they're considering investments:

 What if I don't have enough money to invest?